kenlomaxhybris/gopractice/gofeaturesa/README.md

   - https://gobyexample.com/functions

 Tasks:
-- Wrap some (triuvial) business function with a proper test, exampleTest, benchmarkTest and documentation.
+- Wrap some (trivial) business function with a proper test, exampleTest, benchmarkTest and documentation.
 - Try out all the CLI options listed.

  Further reading: